-Without effective means of managing performance, even the most inspirational words from the most charismatic of leaders may not yield results.
-And so, building on the work of Buckingham and more recently the Appreciative Inquiry movement, managers need to pause, take stock and work from a new position of strength, which leads us to the first of the 6 keys to effective performance management.
+'Practical Leadership' covers both sides of the coin and achieves a new kind of balance that managers can use as their 21st century mantra.
+On the one side you have the expanse of leadership where leaders can find a style that suits their personality and talents; on the other lies the routines of performance management.
+Without effective means of managing performance inspirational words from the most charismatic of leaders will not yield results.
+And so building on the work of Buckingham and more recently the Appreciative Inquiry movement, managers need to pause, take stock and find a place where they and their teams can work from a position of strength, which leads us to the first of the 6 keys to effective performance management.